elcorto/psweep/_sources/written/manual.md

 mybox$ browser localhost:2222
 ```

-If `dask_control` runs on a compute node, you may need a second tunnel:
+If `dask_control` runs on a compute node, you will need a second tunnel:

 ```sh
 mybox$ ssh -L 2222:localhost:3333 hpc.machine.edu